KirillShaman/medium-crawler/README.md

 # Medium Crawler
 This crawler has built up the following dataset based on Medium.com with ground truth sentence and review correspondence.

+***The dataset is currently under used for an ongoing research work.
+The crawler source code will be published along with the paper publication.***

 You may contact Charlie Wu at jw7jb@virginia.edu to obtain the dataset

 Crawler environment requirement